-A depository is a centralized location where all electronic securities are held.
+A depository is a centralised location where all electronic securities are held.
 India has two such depositories, namely the Central Depository Services Limited (CDSL) and the National Securities Depository Limited (NSDL).
 Under the Depositories Act, individuals can avail these services through one of the DPs.

 In this process, physical certificates are converted to electronic securities.
 All transactions are now executed electronically, which makes it mandatory for investors to follow suit.

 After submitting the certificate along with the Demat Request Form (DRF), the DP will verify the details before forwarding them to the Company or Registrar.
-The dematerialization procedure is completed in approximately 30 days.
+The dematerialisation procedure is completed in approximately 30 days.

 On receipt of the DRF and physical securities, the Registrar or Company processes the request.
-On successful completion, an equal number of electronic securities is credited to the holders’ demat accounts.
+On successful completion, an equal number of electronic securities is credited to the holders’ Demat accounts.
 If the request is rejected, investors need to contact the DP and seek assistance for the resubmission of a fresh DRF.

 If the investment is held in a joint name of a deceased investor, surviving holder/s must submit the certificates, the death certificate, and the Transmission cum Demat form to the DP.
-The names of all surviving holder/s must match the details on the demat account.
+The names of all surviving holder/s must match the details on the Demat account.

-If the names on the demat account do not match the names on the physical certificates, a Transposition cum Demat form must be submitted to the DP to convert these into an electronic form.
+If the names on the Demat account do not match the names on the physical certificates, a Transposition cum Demat form must be submitted to the DP to convert these into an electronic form.

 Demat account holders can freeze their accounts by submitting a request to the DP.
-To de-freeze the accounts, holders must submit a request in the appropriate format as required by the DP.
+To defreeze the accounts, holders must submit a request in the appropriate format as required by the DP.

-With an understanding of the various concepts and the process of how a demat account works, users can start financial planning through equity investing.
+With an understanding of the various concepts and the process of how a Demat account works, users can start financial planning through equity investing.